fjellqvist/bokus/README.md

 * Implement a search application consisting of a search field and a list with the search results.
 See the attached graphics in the folder 'UX'.
 * The search app should use a public REST API of your choice.
 For example [restful-webservices-to-get-and-search-countries](http://www.groupkt.com/post/c9b0ccb9/restful-webservices-to-get-and-search-countries.htm).
 * When searching for a name, display suggestions in a list beneath the search field.
-* When clicking enter add a list item that displays name and country code or similar with a date added in a list beneath the search field.
+* When clicking ENTER add a list item that displays name and country code or similar with a date added in a list beneath the search field.
 Similar to a search history.
 * Nothing needs to be saved if the page is reloaded.
 * Logo and search icon can be found in the folder icons.
 * Please use React and feel free to use other frameworks :-)